In order to create an offline installation package, you will need the following:

 ./LinuxInstaller -dt /path/to/folder

-... to unzip the installer files into target folder and add also downloaded rpm/deb packages suitable for current system.
+... to unzip the installer files into target folder and download rpm/deb packages suitable for current system.
+You may also manually add additional packages for other various targets.